Vixenka/cdump/docs/features/array.md

 ```

 ## Safety
 Pointer to object must be valid.
+Expression for length contain `self` object which can be not fully initialized memory.